liujiyaoFDU/FreeTumor/README.md

 ## Acknowledgement

  **NOTE THAT** we are not the authors of these datasets.
 Although all these datasets are publicly available for academic research, you need to cite the original works as shown in our paper.

+This work is highly inspired by series of [pioneering works](https://github.com/MrGiovanni/SyntheticTumors) led by Prof. Zongwei Zhou. **We highly appreciate their great efforts.**

 ## Citation

-Our preliminary version is on [arxiv](https://arxiv.org/abs/2406.01264), while the results are different from this repo.
 If you find our codes or datasets useful, please consider to leave a star and cite our paper as follows, we would be highly grateful (^o^)/.

 In addition, some previous papers that contributed to our work are listed for reference.